We introduced Cemetery Regulations to maintain an acceptable standard for the cemeteries in Eden.

-*We would prefer that the Cremation Certificate in provided to us 48hours before the interment takes place.
-However, if you are unable to produce it beforehand, we will accept it at the graveside, before the start of the burial.
+*We would prefer that you provide the Cremation Certificate to us 48 hours before interment takes place.
+If you are unable to produce it beforehand, we will accept it at the graveside, before the start of the burial.

-If a purchased grave is intended to be used, the deceased is not the grave owner and the original grave purchaser/s are deceased, a Statutory Declaration will need to be completed.
+If a grave is to be used and the deceased is not the owner and the original purchaser/s are deceased, you will need to complete a Statutory Declaration.

 Exclusive Rights of Burial are currently granted for 50 years from the date of purchase.

-Exclusive Rights of Burial granted prior to April 2000 are for 100 years from the date of purchase.
+Exclusive Rights of Burial granted before April 2000 are for 100 years from the date of purchase.

-The owner of the Exclusive Right of Burial may transfer the right to another person by submitting a Transfer Application Form, obtainable from Penrith Cemetery Office, and by payment of a transfer fee.
+The owner of the Exclusive Rights of Burial may transfer the right to another person.
+They can do this by submitting a Transfer Application Form.
+This is obtainable from Penrith Cemetery Office, and by payment of a transfer fee.